Asabeneh/30-Days-Of-Python/COURSE_QUALITY_STANDARD.md

 ## Practice standard

-Each exercise states the starting input or state, expected output or acceptance criterion, concepts already available, and a progressive hint route.
+Each numbered exercise states the starting input or state, expected output or acceptance criterion, concepts already available, and the artifact the learner must produce.
 A solution explains the decision, not only the final code.
-Level 1 practice builds fluency.
-Level 2 practice applies the concept to a security-relevant utility.
-Level 3 practice asks for design judgment, edge cases, evidence quality, or a stretch algorithm.
+The sequence should move from trying the examples, to checking understanding, to writing code, to a security application, to an edge case or challenge when appropriate.

 ## Technical verification standard